 - A. The coach of the sport in question (Principal and Athletic Director for alleged out-of-season violation) will conduct an investigation and review of any allegation of a violation of the above rules of conduct, excluding questions of scholastic ineligibility.
-This investigation and review may include consultation with the student under investigation and his/her parents or guardian.
-If a student is reasonably suspected of being in violation of a rule, the student shall be notified of the charges against him/her and given an opportunity to respond.
+This investigation and review may include consultation with the student under investigation and his parents or guardian.
+If a student is reasonably suspected of being in violation of a rule, the student shall be notified of the charges against him and given an opportunity to respond.
 The student may be temporarily suspended from the team pending an immediate investigation and review.
-The student and parents or guardian shall be informed of any temporary athletic suspension. - B. The investigation and review will be completed by the coach as soon as is reasonably possible.
-Upon completion of his investigation and review, if an athletic code violation is found to exist, the coach will report to the Athletic Director and Principal.
-If the investigation and review result in discipline being imposed, the student and/or the student's parents or guardians will be given written notice of the nature of the violation, a brief summary of the evidence in support of the finding of a violation, and notice of the penalty to be imposed.

-- C. The student and/or the student's parents or guardians will be given an immediate opportunity to meet with the Superintendent or his designee if they so request.
-At such a meeting, the student and/or the student's parents or guardians will be afforded the opportunity to present the student's side of the story on the charged violation itself and to present evidence in an extenuation and mitigation of any violation.
-Upon the conclusion of this review, the Superintendent or his designee may then affirm, modify or vacate the charged violation and/or the penalty, in whole or in part.
+The student and parents/guardian shall be informed of any temporary athletic suspension. - B. The investigation and review will be completed by the coach as soon as is reasonably possible.
+Upon completion of his investigation and review, if an athletic code violation is found to exist, the coach will report to the Athletic Director and investigation and review result in discipline being imposed, the student and/or the student's parents or guardians will be given written notice of the nature of the violation, a brief summary of the evidence in support of the finding of a violation, and notice of the penalty to be imposed. - C. The student and/or the student's parents or guardians will be given an immediate opportunity to meet with the Superintendent or his designee if they so request.
+At such meeting, the student and/or the student's parents or guardians will be afforded the opportunity to present evidence in extenuation and mitigation of any violation.
+Upon the conclusion of this review, the Superintendent or his designee may affirm, modify, or vacate the charged violation and/or the penalty, in whole or in part.
 The Superintendent's decision is final. - D. Athletic Code Violation Report forms are available from the Athletic Director for any person wanting to report a violation of the Athletic Eligibility Code.